Ademola101/RWD-milestone-1/Readme.md

-# NewYorkTime article page clone
+# Replica of the archive The Next Web
 > A replica of [The Next Web](https://perma.cc/M5ZV-Q2D6)

 ![screenshot]()